cabforum/servercert/docs/NSR.md

 k.
 Lockout account access to Certificate Systems after no more than five (5) failed access attempts, provided that this security measure;

-    i.
-Is supported by the Certificate System, ii.
-Cannot be leveraged for a denial of service attack, and iii.
-Does not weaken the security of this authentication control;
+    1. Is supported by the Certificate System,
+    2. Cannot be leveraged for a denial of service attack, and
+    3. Does not weaken the security of this authentication control;

 l.
 Implement a process that disables all privileged access of an individual to Certificate Systems  within twenty four (24) hours upon termination of the individual’s employment or contracting relationship with the CA or Delegated Third Party;